Luciferx00/Assignment-Submission-Analysis-Project/README.md

 <h1>Assignment Submission Analysis</h1>
-<p>This is a complete Asssignment Submission Analysis.
+<p>This is a complete Asssignment Submission Analysis Project.
 The project name is <b> WriteUp!</b>.
 This project is made completely on PHP.It has some exciting features like exporting table to excel, Arranging students assignment based on
 student_id,title,marks,submission date.
 Hope this project helps you!!🙂</p>
 <h2>Installation:</h2>